Are you up to speed on airgun law? Can a parent, friend or relative buy a youngster an airgun for a birthday or Christmas?

 Under 14 years

-- You can use an air weapon under supervision on private premises with permission from the occupier – normally the owner or tenant.
+- An air weapon can be used under supervision on private premises with permission from the occupier – normally the owner or tenant.

-- The person who supervises you must be at least 21 years old.
+- The supervisor must be at least 21 years old.

-- You cannot buy, hire or receive an air weapon or its ammunition as a gift, or shoot, without adult supervision.
+- An air weapon or ammunition cannot be bought, hired or received as a gift, or shoot, without adult supervision.

 - Parents or guardians who buy an air weapon for use by someone under 14 must exercise control over it at all times, even in the home or garden.

-- You can borrow an air weapon and ammunition
+- An air weapon and ammunition can be borrowed

 - You can use an air weapon, without supervision, on private premises where you have permission